galasa-dev/galasa.dev/src/markdown-pages/docs/managers/zos-unix-command-ssh-manager.md

 **ALPHA**

 ## Overview
-This Manager is the internal implementation of the z/OS UNIX Command Manager using SSH. <br><br> See the <a href="/docs/managers/zos-manager">zOS Manager</a> for details of the z/OS UNIX annotations and  code snippets.<br><br> You can view the <a href="https://javadoc.galasa.dev/dev/galasa/zosunix/package-summary.html" target="_blank" rel="noopener noreferrer">Javadoc  documentation for the Manager here</a>. <br><br>
+This Manager is the internal implementation of the z/OS UNIX Command Manager using SSH. <br><br> See the <a href="/docs/managers/zos-manager">zOS Manager</a> for details of the z/OS UNIX annotations and  code snippets.<br><br>